 DAVE KASPER - GENERAL MANAGER

 Kasper has a wide variety of soccer experience as a player, coach and front office executive.
 During his playing career, Kasper was a standout forward at the University of Maryland, earning All-ACC honors while also serving as a member of the U-20 U.S. Men’s National Team.
-He played professionally for the Milwaukee Wave (1989-90) and the Pittsburgh Stingers (1990-94) and transitioned into Duquesne University’s first-ever men’s soccer coach in 1994.
-In 1998, Kasper was hired as the first vice president and general manager of the Pittsburgh Riverhounds (USL-1).
+He played professionally for the Milwaukee Wave (1989-90) and the Pittsburgh Stingers (1990-94) and transitioned into Duquesne University’s first-ever head coach.
+Kasper was named general manager of the Pittsburgh Riverhounds in 1998 (USL-1).
 The following year, Kasper led the organization to the playoffs and to Organization of the Year honors.

 Kasper lives in Ashburn, Va., with his wife, Lizzethe, and daughters, Alexandra and Isabella.